API Reference¶

 Bases:

-BaseApplicationUseful to route specific requests to other WSGI application.
+BaseApplicationUseful to change URL and route requests to other application(s).

 Added in version 3.2.